 In the end, it’s all about the gaps of expertise you need to fill.
 Personally, having worked with thousands of brands here at nDash, the team structure that I’ve seen work best is as follows:

-*They are augmented by 3-4 freelance writers, 2 of whom are subject matter experts for long-form thought leadership pieces, with the other 2 being great copywriters for emails, landing pages, and social media posts.
+*Three to four freelance writers augment them, two of whom are subject matter experts for long-form thought leadership pieces, with the other two being great copywriters for emails, landing pages, and social media posts.

 Final Thoughts on Content Writers